ZAX ZAX

 • • Sentry for error tracking

 Pricing is one of the most critical decisions you'll make.
-It affects your positioning, customer acquisition, and ultimately your business viability.
+According to SaaStr's 10 Laws of SaaS Pricing, most founders underprice by 2-3x in their early days.
+Your pricing affects positioning, customer acquisition, and ultimately your business viability.
 Don't be afraid to experiment - you can always adjust later.

 Freemium